 – More secure cash flow.

 How does it work?
 By uploading your invoices quickly and easily to your account reconciliation software platform, the system automatically sends reminders to the corresponding customers, prompting them to make payments on your receivables.
-It also enables you to identify the highest-risk customers and thus anticipate potential delays by focusing on them and adapting your collection strategy.
+It also enables you to identify the highest-risk customers and anticipate potential delays by focusing on them and adapting your collection strategy.